Guidelines and New Stuff

 - Many states have decided that dentists cannot participate in programs such as Groupon, Half-off Depot, etc. because it is considered “fee-splitting” and is unethical.
 Medicare and Medicaid have said that participation is not allowed because it’s an illegal kickback.
 Whatever.
 The point is that, before you sign up for these programs, check with your state board to make sure it’s allowed.

 - Here’s the deal on pharmaceutical waste.
 Contrary to what some companies have said, most states allow anesthetic carpules to be disposed of in the regular trash (unless there is aspirated blood in the carpule, or the carpule is broken, and those go in the sharps container).
 Carpules containing a mixture of lidocaine and epinephrine are specifically exempted from being considered hazardous under the federal rules, and can generally be disposed of in the regular trash.
 As far as other types of pharmaceutical waste, there may be some types of medications that are considered hazardous and must be disposed of as hazardous waste, but that is not most of the medications we use.
 Also, with the exception of certain excessively toxic drugs, (such as certain chemo and radiation related drugs), empty vials can generally be disposed of in the regular trash.
+ALL of the southern states have specifically stated that carpules can be thrown in the regular trash.

 - For a great lawyer in Georgia (and a nice guy) who deals with dentists and our issues (employment issues, board/licensing issues, etc.), call Stuart Oberman: Oberman Law